Relationship Serenity™

 When they are, even profound upheaval can become a turning point toward maturity, balance, true freedom, and lasting serenity.

-Pillar 1: Serene Self-Respect
+Serene Self-Respect

 Rebuild an identity that isn't codependent on the relationship